Exception1984/CS323-2022/introduction.md

 jupyter lab
 ```

 A browser window should automatically show JupyterLab.
-JupyterLab is a browser based IDE that allows you to create interactive Python ‘notebooks’.
+JupyterLab is a browser based IDE that allows you to create interactive Python `notebooks`.
 Make sure to
-select the right kernel type (e.g. ‘Python [conda env:conda-pytorch]’).
+select the right kernel type (e.g. `Python [conda env:conda-pytorch]`).

 To check the installation, run the following inside your notebooks:
 ```